aleskucera/cras-project-template/docs/config.md

 ## `packages.repos`

 The `packages.repos` file is used to define the repositories that will be added to the container using [vcstool](https://github.com/dirk-thomas/vcstool).
 The syntax of the file is the same as the syntax defined by the `vcstool` tool.

+### Package protocols

+In the `url` field of the `packages.repos` file, you can enter the URL startig with `https` or `git`.
+This is important, because each url will be cloned using the appropriate protocol.
+When using the `https` protocol, the private repositories (which are all repositories in FEL GitLab) need the username and password to be entered.
+Because a lot of people don't have password for their GitLab account, it is recommended to use the `git` protocol for the repositories that are cloned from the FEL GitLab.
+The opposite is true for the GitHub repositories, where the `https` protocol is recommended.

+Here is the summary of the protocols that should be used for pushing and pulling the repositories:

+1. #### Robots:
+    - **gitlab**:
+        - `push` https
+        - `pull` git
+    - **github**:
+        - `push` https
+        - `pull` https
+2. #### Local Computers:
+    - **gitlab**:
+        - `push` git
+        - `pull` git
+    - **github**:
+        - `push` git
+        - `pull` https